Goechala: A romantic high altitude trek in the Himalayas

 The Goechala trek starts at Yuksom, a fairly large settlement in West Sikkim.
 It was once the capital of Sikkim, so the culture in the town shows.
 It is also a nice quaint hill station and for those who want to avoid the hustle bustle of Darjeeling, Yuksom is a nice gateway.
 There are plenty of hotels in various budgets so staying is not a problem.
 A decent room with a shared bath works out to about Rs 300.
 The costlier rooms are around Rs 1,500.

 If you are on the Goechala trek there are two important things to do at Yuksom.
 One, make an entry at the police station.
 For this you need a photo identity proof with three photo copies.
-Two, you need to pay the permit fees at the forest check post (usually trekkers do this in the morning when they are starting the trek).
+Two, you need to pay the permit fees at the forest check post (trekkers do this in the morning when they are starting the trek).
 The fee to be paid is broken down into small elements like tent, porter, yak and other charges.
+Camera charges are extra.
 It can get somewhat confusing, but the net amount will boil down to about Rs 700 per person.

 Foreigners have it slightly more difficult.
 First, foreigners cannot trek alone; they need at least a partner.
 Two, they need to get a trekking permit from Gangtok (which usually their trekking agency will organize).
 Three, foreigners have to do the trek with a trekking agency – they cannot trek on the trail by themselves.
 Finally, once they enter Sikkim from any highway, their papers are going to be checked at the border.